 Don’t feel entitled about getting the job because you have to make a sale, and close to an offer.
 You have to be bringing your A-Game.
 If you recorded your interviews, ask yourself “Would you actually hire yourself?”.

 David: What about those people who got onsite and weren’t sure they wanted to work there, but received an offer?
 Do you recommend they take the offer?

 Product Gym: No. If you take the offer at a place you don’t want to work at, you’ll be back on the job hunt.
 That’s why the numbers game is so important.
 If you can’t generate funnels, you’ll get stuck doing you don’t want.
 People are stuck at jobs they don’t like because they don’t enjoy job hunting and don’t understand how to generate more interviews.
 That’s why they’ll be stuck there.
-Our students are averaging 6-22 interviews per week.
+Our members are averaging 6-22 interviews per week.
 By generating these numbers, we can consistently build that funnel out.
 The problem is, when people start getting more on-site, they lose momentum with phone screens.
 Our people at Product Gym don’t stop interviewing until they get the job.
 Take control of your own life by creating abundance.
 Many people hold themselves mentally and emotionally hostage when getting this job, but the reality is, the final decision isn’t in your control.
 But what you can control is; Resume, LinkedIn, Cover Letter, Positions Applying to, Being Consistent & treating this like PM.